What Is a Private Key?

 The better option is using a crypto wallet that allows for self-custody.
 To explain, non-custodial wallets allow you to control your private keys, thus giving you true ownership of your crypto.

-The best solution is to use a hardware wallet, such as a Ledger.
+To avoid these types of threats, a great option is to use a hardware wallet, such as a Ledger.
 To explain, a hardware wallet is a physical device that allows you to manage your cryptocurrencies while keeping your private keys offline.
 Hardware wallets avoid online hacks as they remain disconnected from the internet.

+Ledger hardware wallets are particularly strong as they use a Secure Element chip, one of the most secure computer chips in existence.
+This keeps your crypto safe from, not just online threats, but physical hacks too.
 Ledger hardware wallets use advanced technology and follow best security practices to keep your funds safe.
-Two great hardware wallet options include the Ledger Nano X and Ledger Nano S Plus.
-Buying a Ledger Device is the first step in keeping your private keys safe, something that’s imperative for every crypto user.
+Three great hardware wallet options include the Ledger Nano X, Ledger Nano S Plus, and Ledger Stax.
+Buying a Ledger device is the first step in keeping your private keys safe, something that’s imperative for every crypto user.